Piano

 Piano Notes for Beginners

-Learn the piano note names, how the keyboard pattern works, where middle C is, and how beginners can start reading notes.
+Learn the piano note names, how the keyboard pattern works, where middle C is, and how beginners can start connecting notes to the staff.

 Quick Answer

-The white keys on a piano use seven note names: C, D, E, F, G, A, and B. After B, the pattern starts again at C. The black keys are grouped in twos and threes, and those groups help you find the white notes quickly.
-For beginners, the most important landmark is middle C, which sits near the center of the keyboard and is often the first note used in piano lessons.
+The white keys on a piano use seven note names: C, D, E, F, G, A, and B. After B, the pattern starts again at C. The black keys appear in repeating groups of two and three, and those groups help you find the white notes.
+For beginners, the most useful first landmark is middle C, which sits near the center of the keyboard and is often used in early piano lessons.

 Piano notes repeat in alphabetical order: